vadvoice/tanks/README.md

 - update(dt) - keep up the actions of the players

- render method includes class player1, player2 and bullet player classes hame property `cannonball` and whene user click on attak button GamceScene run method `initFire()` add new property `fire = true` after draw cannonball and will track its coordinates the logic of movement it transform the coordinates of the `cannonball` in place in the array if the coordinates outside the playing field or place in the array is not zero pick up the ball from the map
+ render method includes class player1, player2 and bullet player classes property `cannonball` and whene user click on attak button GamceScene run method `initFire()` after draw cannonball and will track its coordinates the logic of movement it transform the coordinates of the `cannonball` in place in the array if the coordinates outside the playing field or place in the array is not zero pick up the ball from the map map redrawn after the destruction of wall elements
 > create game `let game = new Game();`
 > the whole game is available in the onece property `window.game`
 >
-> outside class features statistics and sound effects
+> features: statistics and sound effects

 > demo version: https://willfulaversion.github.io/tanks/

 License
 ----
-Copyright

-**Free Software, Hell Yeah!**

 [//]: # ()